Board of Directors

 STEVE WESEMAN | VICE PRESIDENT

-After serving in the Navy and seeing the world, I came back to Colorado working a variety of jobs while obtaining a B.A. in English Literature and Education from The Colorado College.
+After serving in the Navy and seeing the world, he came back to Colorado working a variety of jobs while obtaining a B.A. in English Literature and Education from The Colorado College.

 MARIANNE GRIFFIN | BOARD MEMBER